johnconleth/advertTracker-jquery/README.md

      ad-format="long"
      id="header-area-300x250"></ins>
 ```
+***NOTE:*** You should not modify any other part of your advert code

-Step 3 - Include the jquery.adsensetracker.js
+Step 3 - Include the script files
 ------------
 You need to download both of the javascript files (jquery.iframetracker.js and jquery.trackersetup.js) and upload them to your website hosting.
-In this example the files were uploaded to a folder named **scripts** in the root (public_html) directory of the website hosting.
+In this example the files are uploaded to a folder named **scripts** in the root (public_html) directory of the website hosting.

 Add
-`
+``
 <script src="/scripts/jquery.iframetracker.js"></script>
 <script src="/scripts/jquery.trackersetup.js"></script>
-`
+``
 between the **head** tags in your html.
 This will need to be done for every page of your website but if you're using a CMS (like WordPress) it will only need to be added to one file.
-If you are using WordPress a simple solution is to use this plugin to add the code to the head section for you: [Set up Analytics tracking](https://support.google.com/analytics/answer/1008080?hl=en)
+If you are using WordPress a simple solution is to use this plugin to add the code to the head section for you: [AddFunc Head & Footer Code](https://wordpress.org/plugins/addfunc-head-footer-code/)

 If your site does not already have jQuery installed you'll also have to add this script:
 `<script src="https://ajax.googleapis.com/ajax/libs/jquery/3.2.1/jquery.min.js"></script>`

-***PLEASE NOTE:*** The scripts must be in this order
+***PLEASE NOTE:*** The scripts must be added as close to the closing </head> as possible as they require jQuery to be running in order to work correctly.

 Your html should look something like this after you've added the code:
 `